Adapting ecosystems in Peru’s High Andes to climate change

 Context

 Around 4.5 million people live in Peru’s High Andes.
-Many of them keep animals such as alpacas or sheep and practice agriculture.
-The ecosystem of the Puna plateau in the south of Peru also provides a reliable source of water for coastal areas and contains 70 per cent of all Peruvian nature reserves.
+Many of them keep animals such as alpacas or lamas and practice agriculture.
+The ecosystem of the Puna plateau in the south of Peru also provides a reliable source of water for coastal areas.

-However, climate change is having massive negative effects on the region.
-Glaciers are melting and precipitation patterns are changing, while droughts, floods and severe frost are damaging livestock farming, crop production and water supplies.
-The livelihoods of the population are threatened, thus putting pressure on communities.
+However, climate change is having massive negative effects on the region: glaciers are melting and precipitation patterns are changing, while droughts, floods and severe frost are damaging livestock farming, crop production and water supplies.
+This is jeopardising the livelihoods of the population and putting pressure on communities.

 Objective

-Ecosystems and the population of the High Andes are better equipped to deal with climate change.
+The population of the High Andes manages its ecosystems more effectively and is better equipped to deal with the impacts of climate change in the long term.

 Approach

-The project works together with the Ministry of Agriculture (MIDAGRI), the Peruvian Trust Fund for National Protected Areas (Profonanpe), the National Service for Natural Protected Areas (SERNANP) and the Mountain Institute (Instituto de Montaña).
+The project cooperates with the Ministry of Agricultural Development and Irrigation (MIDAGRI), the Peruvian environmental fund Profonanpe, the National Service for Natural Protected Areas (SERNANP) and the Mountain Institute (Instituto de Montaña).
+It receives co-financing from the Green Climate Fund (GCF) and the Canadian Government.